-To avoid injury from an accidental start, make sure the switch is in the OFF position and the plug is not connected to the power source.
+To avoid injury from an accidental start, make sure the switch is in the OFF position and the plug is not connected to the power source outlet.

-90° (0°) Bevel Adjustment (Fig. M)
+90° (0°) Bevel Adjustment (Fig. O)

-- Loosen bevel lock knob (1) and tilt the cutting arm completely to the right.
-Tighten the bevel lock knob (1). - 2.
-Place a combination square (2) on the miter table (3) with the ruler against the table and the heel of the square against the saw blade. - 3.
-If the blade is not 90°(0°) square with the miter table (3), loosen the bevel lock knob (1), tilt the cutting head to the left, loosen the locknut (4) on the bevel angle adjustment bolt (5) and use a 10 mm wrench to adjust the bevel angle adjustment bolt (5) depth in or out to increase or decrease the bevel angle. - Tilt the cutting arm back to the right at 90°(0°) bevel and recheck for alignment. - Repeat steps 1 through 4 if further adjustment is needed. - 6.
-Tighten bevel lock knob (1) and locknut (4) when alignment is achieved.
+- Loosen bevel locking handle (1) and tilt the cutting arm completely to the right.
+Tighten the bevel locking handle (1). - 2.
+Place a combination square (2) on the miter table (3) with the ruler against the table and heel of the square against the saw blade. - 3.
+If the blade is not 90° square with the miter table, loosen the bevel locking handle (1), tilt the cutting head to the left, loosen the jamb nut (4) and turn the bevel angle adjustment bolt (5) in or out with a 10 mm wrench until the blade is square with the table.
+Once alignment is achieved, tighten the lock nut (4) to secure the bolt (5). - 4.
+Tighten the bevel locking handle (1) after alignment is achieved.